Give some love to your porch this Easter. These porch decor ideas will brighten up the celebration.

 Or, a few pots of tulips adds an element of spring without going overboard.

 Try for decorative toss pillows on a wooden bench or select a couple of wooden rabbits to add next to your planters for a natural display that’s welcoming and not too bright.

 Here are some wooden rabbits to choose from.

 Garlands are such a great way to accent the railing on your patio.
 Look closer – this garland is actually cute cut-outs of Easter eggs and rabbits!

-Combined with greenery, this makes a super stylish statement with pastel colors that doesn’t take away from your existing decorations but doesn’t overwhelm your patio, either.
+Combined with greenery, this makes a super stylish statement with pastel colors that don’t take away from your existing decorations but doesn’t overwhelm your patio, either.

 You can make or buy your own garland or get one here, and add whatever you like to it, whether it’s some tulips, small eggs, or even a flower garland instead of a plain one.

-Your table and chairs is missing something this spring – a cute centerpiece.
+Your table and chairs are missing something this spring – a cute centerpiece.
 This is not only really easy, but it’s absolutely adorable and looks like something you purchased in a funky boutique.

 It’s an empty glass lantern filled with plastic Easter eggs, like the ones you can buy here for super cheap and use for multiple crafts (as well as Easter day!).

 You can do colored ones or go elegant with gold or silver eggs, the sky is the limit.
 This is a neat way to use an empty lantern, especially if you don’t actually use it as a light source, and it really draws the eye directly to the table.